mika-archived/VRChat-FukidashiSystem/README.md

 # VRChat FukidashiSystem

-Experimental Unity Project that provides Inventory System in VRChat.
+Experimental Unity Project that provides Fukidashi System in VRChat.

 > NOTICE: THIS PROJECT IS EXPERIMENTAL.
 PLEASE USE IT AT YOUR OWN RISK.